For 2 Nurses, Working In The ICU Is 'A Gift Of A Job'

 Sollars and Ebberts have grown so close while working together that they've come to call themselves "work wives."
 They first met in 2007, working side by side in the intensive care unit at Saint Luke's Hospital in Kansas City, Mo.

-Now they work closely as nurse educators at the hospital training other nurses in critical care.
+Now they work closely as nurse educators at the hospital, training other nurses in critical care.

 "Between us, we've taken care of thousands of critically ill patients," Ebberts said.
 "You carry a little bit of them with you.
 And they shape you."